-It always starts at the top, so first step is for the management of the established freight forwarders to show they are digital savvy.
+Radu Palamariu: It always starts at the top, so the first step is for the management of the established freight forwarders to show they are digital-savvy.
 And get the organization onboard change, why digital is important and to embrace it.

-Secondly there are actually more and more solutions out there – and all of the big 3PLs are trying to get either buy SaaS services or build their own.
+Secondly, there are actually more and more solutions out there – and all of the big 3PLs are trying to get either buy SaaS services or build their own.
 So again, I guess the process of driving adoption and change management is key.
-Getting people onboard with the change rather that shoving it down their throats – because that usually doesn’t work.
+Getting people on board with the change rather than shoving it down their throats – because that usually doesn’t work.
 And making it a compelling story for why it is crucial to change.

 You have more than 30k connections on LinkedIn – how did you build your community and how can logistics companies boost their employer brand?

-It mostly boils down to two things I would say.
-On one hand by adding value to people so they want to follow you.
+Radu Palamariu: It mostly boils down to two things I would say.
+On the one hand by adding value to people so they want to follow you.
 And on the other hand by having patience to do it over and over again

 I am a curious person by design and love learning.
 And hence I started by sharing with others what I was learning – and putting our articles – and then I realized it helps a lot of people so kept doing it.
 And we now have a great content team that helps me, so we are trying to do different things from videos about HR and how to best prepare.
 To our “Leaders in Supply Chain podcast” where we interview industry executives (btw your audience should listen to it, it is a great industry sharing resource!
 J).
 To articles and reports both on the industry and on HR and state of employment.